emmercm/igir/docs/usage/hardware/everdrive.md

 # EverDrive

+The [EverDrive](https://krikzz.com/) flash carts by Krikzz are some of the high quality, highest rate of compatability, and most often recommended flash carts available on the market today.

 ## ROMs

 Because flash carts are specific to a specific console, you can provide specific input directories & [DATs](../../dats/overview.md) when you run `igir`.
 For example: